 OSHA’s general training requirement for construction workers is:

 The employer shall instruct each employee in the recognition and avoidance of unsafe conditions and the regulations applicable to his work environment to control or eliminate any hazards or other exposure to illness or injury.
+One way to do this is to review and discuss OSHA Accident Facts.

 Your employer must train you to perform your job and use the provided equipment safely.
 If working with scaffolding your employer should be aware of specific training requirements found in OSHA standards.
 These standards can be found in 29 CFR 1926.454 (Scaffolds – workers who are involved in erecting, disassembling, moving, operating, repairing, maintaining, or inspecting a scaffold).